 Fraud Detection: How Machine Learning Systems Help Reveal Scams in Fintech, Healthcare, and eCommerce

 The financial services industry and the industries that involve financial transactions are suffering from fraud-related losses and damages.
 2016 was a banner year for financial scammers.
 In the US alone, the number of customers who experienced fraud hit a record 15.4 million people, which is 16 percent higher than 2015.
-Fraudsters stole about $6 billion from banks last year.
+Fraudsters stole about $6 billion from banks in 2016.
 A shift to the digital space opens new channels for financial services distribution.
 It also created a rich environment for fraudsters.

 If earlier criminals had to counterfeit client IDs, now getting a person’s account password may be all that’s needed to steal money.
 Customer loyalty and conversions are affected in both environments, the digital and the physical.
 According to Javelin Strategy & Research, it takes 40+ days to detect fraud for brick-and-mortar financial institutions.
 Fraud also impacts banks that provide online payments service.
 For instance, 20 percent of customers change their banks after experiencing scams.

 So, the challenge for industry players is to implement real-time claim assessment and improve the accuracy of fraud detection.

 1. Machine learning vs. rule-based systems in fraud detection

 The machine learning (ML) approach to fraud detection has received a lot of publicity in recent years and shifted industry interest from rule-based fraud detection systems to ML-based solutions.
 What are the differences between machine learning and rule-based approaches?